Tools For Startups: All Must-haves To Rock Your Business

 How does it work?
 Web push notifications appear when subscribers use an Internet browser, so they don’t have to be at your website.
 You can target your campaigns for people interested in specific topics.

 Make sure you won’t spam your customers!
 Create notifications not only with special sales or abandoned carts but also with valuable content, that your audience will appreciate.

 PushPushGo, a platform for creating and running web push campaigns, can also help you build the targeting groups based on demographics, interests and behaviours at your website.

 Lemlist for cold emailing

 Emails are today’s communication bread and butter.
-Many companies around don’t even have their phone number on their sites anymore – instead, they direct you to their mailbox.
+Many companies don’t even have their phone number on their sites anymore – instead, they direct you to their mailbox.

 And cold emailing is an art in itself.
 As it is often the case in today’s marketing, it’s an art that should always be supported by the right data.
-Such data is delivered, for example, by Lemlist – a smart platform that gives you full insight in your mailing campaigns.
+Such data is delivered, for example, by Lemlist – a smart platform that gives you full insight into your mailing campaigns.